OmkarShivadekar/java_interview_prep/README.md

 - Runnable
 - Callable
 - Comparator
->This contains only 1 abstract method called compare() and equals() does not belong to the Comparator interface.
+>Comparator contains only 1 abstract method called compare() and equals() does not belong to the Comparator interface.
 It is inherited from the Object class.
 That's why we cannot count it as an abstract method.

 **4. Can we extends functional interface from another functional interface**